 John purchases a house from Adam.
 Before the purchase, John asked the seller about the defects in the house.
 Adam told him that there was a leak in the bathroom upstairs, but it was fixed already.
 However, Adam also warned him that despite the repairs, a small leak could occur from time to time.
 John failed to inspect the bathroom properly but still decided to buy the house.

 After three months, there was a big leak that damaged the floor in the bathroom and the ceiling in the dining room downstairs.
-John decided to go to the court to recover damages from Adam.
-However, the judge stated that John is not entitled to any remedies because the caveat emptor principle is applied.
+John decided to go to court to recover damages from Adam.
+However, the judge stated that John is not entitled to any remedy because the caveat emptor principle is applied.
 John did not perform thorough due diligence to ensure that the defect in the bathroom could not cause any damage in the future.